The Digital Piranesi

 This page was created by Adiv Srinitesh Sivakumar.
 The last update was by Jeanne Britton.

-View of the Dining Room of Nero’s Golden House (2 of 2)
+View of the Tablinum of Nero’s Golden House (2 of 2)

 Piranesi’s etching is a reinterpretation of Canaletto’s Basilica di Massenzio, Santa Francesca Romana e il Colosseo (1753-4).
-At first glance the most striking change is to the composition.
-Piranesi completely cuts off the right side of Canaletto’s image; even the ancient monuments seem insignificant beside the gargantuan barrel-vaulted arches that dominate the composition.
-In fact, the Colosseum is barely visible on the right, possibly only for the label “C.” Piranesi borrows Canaletto’s angled perspective but increases the drama ten-fold through “steep perspectival torsion” (Nevola, 65).
+At first glance, the most striking change is to the composition.
+Piranesi completely cuts off the right side of Canaletto’s painting; in his etching, even the other ancient monuments seem insignificant beside the gargantuan barrel vaulted arches that dominate the composition.
+In fact, the Colosseum is barely visible on the right, possibly only by being indicated with “C.” Piranesi borrows Canaletto’s angled perspective but increases the drama ten-fold through “steep perspectival torsion” (Nevola 2016, 65).
 Illuminated by the monochromatic tones and harsh lines of the etching technique, the diagonals created by the contrast between shadow and light underneath the arches heighten this theatrical effect.
 Piranesi also significantly lowers the vanishing point so that viewers are positioned to look up into the massive vault.
 In the Canaletto, people in the foreground do not directly engage with the monument—they are observers, measuring or making notes from a distance, as if to call attention to the viewer’s role as an observer of art.
-Piranesi dissolves any such barrier, bringing viewers directly under the overpowering and dark shadow of the robust arches.
-Just as figures in Piranesi's etching that walk through and around the arches, viewers of the engraving are wholly consumed by the monument.
+By contrast, Piranesi dissolves any such barrier, bringing viewers directly under the overpowering and dark shadow of the robust arches.
+Just as figures in Piranesi's etching walk through and around the arches, viewers of the engraving are wholly consumed by the monument.